rassie/beads-ui/docs/adr/002-per-subscription-stores-and-full-issue-push.md

-- Stores maintain stable item identity across updates (same object ref for the same `id` when only fields change) and expose a deterministic sort order suitable for the owning view (e.g., Issues: priority asc, then `updated_at` desc, then id asc).
+- Stores maintain stable item identity across updates (same object ref for the same `id` when only fields change) and expose a deterministic sort order suitable for the owning view (e.g., Issues: priority asc, then `created_at` desc, then id asc).

 ### Error handling and reconnect